HimesGroup/BMIN503_Final_Project/README.md

 Important definitions

-Urban/Rural classifications are defined by the 2013 NCHS Urban-Rural Classification Scheme for Counties
+Urban/Rural classifications are defined by the 2013 NCHS Urban-Rural Classification Scheme for Counties.

 For regional residence (variable 'resregion'), states fall into the following categories: